boolean-uk/csharp-tdd-todo-list/tdd-todo-list.CSharp.Main/domain-model.md

 I want to remove tasks from my list.
 I want to see all the tasks in my list ordered alphabetically in ascending order.
 I want to see all the tasks in my list ordered alphabetically in descending order.

+I want to be able to get a task by a unique ID.
+I want to update the name of a task by providing its ID and a new name.
+I want to be able to change the status of a task by providing its ID.
+I want to be able to see the date and time that I created each task.
 ```
 <table>
 	<thead>